echoqshen/Final_project/README.md

 ####
 Unemployment records in the United States have been officially recorded by various organizations since 1929.
 Early each month, the Bureau of Labor Statistics (BLS) of the U.S. Department of Labor announces the total number of employed and unemployed people in the US for the previous month, along with many characteristics about them.
 Unemployment rate is calculated by dividing the civilian labor force by the amount of people who are unemployed.
 To be considered "unemployed," the individual must be at least 16 years old and have not worked in a part/full time work in at least 4 weeks but have been actively looking for work in that same time frame.
 Our team decided to analyze US unemployment data and focus on the data from the years 2000 - 2021.
 Our goal was to analyze the unemployment rate data from this time range to make predictions on the next year, 2022.
 Since BLS releases unemployment rate data in discrete monthly increments, we plan to predict discrete values for each month in 2022.
 We selected this topic because we are interested in the impact that major events can have on the unemployment rate fluctuation.
 We would like to put our data science skills to the test in order to see how the different variables influence the rate.

+Our analysis break down can also be viewed from this [presentation](https://docs.google.com/presentation/d/1PtN31rmfgU6ekRwWS0OqpkzakGbplJctV2rVTb7Kuys/edit#slide=id.g118be045ebf_6_273).

 ## Technologies In Use
 ####
 In this project we will be using the following: